colescott/dotfiles/README.md

 # dotfiles
-All my config files in one place =D
+All my configs for my nixos machine in one repo, all written with nix.

 ## How to install
-1. Run `install.sh`
+1. Run `make install` as root
-2. Copy `hardware-configuration.nix` from the backups folder to nixos folder
-3. Copy the contents of `openssl passwd -1` to passwords/username
+2. Pipe the contents of `openssl passwd -1` to passwords/username
-4. Uncomment line in `machine-configuration.nix` to enable machine config
+3. Uncomment line in `machine-configuration.nix` to enable machine config
-5. Run `nixos-rebuild switch`
+4. Run `nixos-rebuild switch`
-6. Relax

-## How to remove
-1. Attempt to remove manually
-2. Run into hundreds of problems
-3. Give up and cry

-## Permission issues
-If you run into any permission issues, run `fix-permissions.sh`